 LendingClub charges no application fees, so you won’t pay anything if your application isn’t approved.
-There is also no penalty for prepayment, so you can pay off your loan early without penalty.
+There are also no prepayment penalties, so you can pay off your loan early without penalty.

 When you take out a loan with LendingClub, you pay a one-time fee of 1% to 6% of the total amount you borrow.
 The average origination fee is 5.2%, but the amount you pay will depend on your credit.

 If you submit a payment more than 15 days after its due date, LendingClub may charge a fee to compensate the investors involved.
 The company’s standard late fee is $15 or 5.0% of your outstanding balance, whichever is greater.
 LendingClub only charges one fee per delayed payment.